isaacward1/homeserv-sec/README.md

 # homeserv-sec

-A repo for documenting the installed security/monitoring tools and maintenance of my home server.
+A repo for documenting the installation process, configuration, and maintenance of security and monitoring tools on my home server.